nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-3.md

     sys.exit(1)
 ```

-Ensure that your Python application continues to run in the background for an extended period, allowing you to perform tests and simulate various scenarios.
+Keep the app running in the background for long enough to perform the tests.

 ### Part 3: Split Brain